can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-All the logic fit nicely in default features of `loop`. `reverse` it's there because I wanted to convert only the most fresh version of the post that I downloaded, `for` part of the macro played role of `let` and assigned values on every loop iteration and `when` included all the logic necessary so that loop body executed only in case it had to: in case post was not already generated during this run, it didn't exist in database or databse verion was older than remote.
+All the logic fit nicely in default features of `loop`. `reverse` it's there because I wanted to convert only the most fresh version of the post that I downloaded, `for` part of the macro played the role of `let` and assigned values on every loop iteration and `when` included all the logic necessary so that loop body executed only in case it had
+to: in case post was not already generated during this run, it didn't exist in database or database version was older than remote.

 One important thing in this logic was `synced-from-fetch` flag for every post.
-Whenever I merge it I raised this flag to 1 and whenever I updated or created post with client I reset it to `nil`.
+Whenever I merge it I raised this flag to 1 and whenever I updated or created a post with the client I reset it to `nil`.
 Why important?
-Simply because concversion process was and still isn't perfect, I wanted to have a nondistructive way to run merge functionality again and again, end this is what `remerge-fetched-posts` function and related cli command does.
+Simply because the conversion process was and still isn't perfect, I wanted to have a nondestructive way to run merge functionality again and again, end this is what `remerge-fetched-posts` function and related cli command does.
 With this flag I could take all the posts that I already converted but that were not touched after and merge them again.
-This gave me an opportunity to already have markdown files of some sorts and still work on better conversion afterwards.
+This gave me an opportunity to already have markdown files of some sorts and still work on better conversion afterward.

 From potential improvements: